optionalg/courses-example-spark-r/README.md

 Example course to showcase support for Spark on DataCamp.

-This course is linked to teach.
+This course is linked to teach as `courses-testing-spark`.